How-to Videos and Instructions

 If I record my class, how can I take steps to safeguard my students’ privacy?

-First and foremost, let your students know that the class is going to be recorded and explain why you are recording the class and how the recordings may be used.
+First and foremost, if your class is approved to be recorded, let your students know that the class is going to be recorded and explain why you are recording the class and how the recordings may be used.

 Also tell them their options.
 If they do not want to be identifiable in the recording, let them know they can turn off their webcam and they can discuss with you possibly changing their display name.
 If they do that, then they should tell you what their display name is and you should remember to use it when referring to them during the recording.
 Another way of thinking about the display name is similar to how students use name placards in class.